 Looking to the future…

 Savvy investors will want to know how Novacyt will continue to make money once the pandemic finally fades into the background.
 The Directors’ belief that mass Covid-19 testing will continue until 2021 still leaves open the question: what next?
 Indeed, the demand will fall away at some point.
 Perhaps when we see a vaccine for Covid-19.
-The company state that its customer base has significantly increased around the world, and cash has risen from €1.8m as of 31 December 2019 to €9.2m at the end of April.
+The company states that its customer base has significantly increased around the world, and cash has risen from €1.8m as of 31 December 2019 to €9.2m at the end of April.
 The company has never looked in a healthier position than it does now.
 It’s no wonder that the Novacyt share price has risen so dramatically!
 The question is whether they can translate good fortune into a viable business future.
 If so, Novacyt could represent a good investment.

 Adventurous investors like you won’t want to miss out on what could be a truly astonishing opportunity…